Value Creation Since Seed

 - Result: same operational capability at lower euros, extending runway and improving capital efficiency

 A frequent investor objection to bridge rounds is: "if you spent the seed efficiently, why do you need more capital?"
 The answer here is specific: the bridge funds acceleration (commercial expansion + FDA + clinical validation US), not maintenance.
-The historical record of spending discipline (below budget, in-house over outsourced, senior renewal at flat headcount) is the proof that the bridge euros will be used as efficiently as the seed euros.
+The historical record of spending discipline (below budget, in-house over outsourced, senior renewal funded largely non-dilutively) is the proof that the bridge euros will be used as efficiently as the seed euros.
 The internal-execution pattern is the credibility marker.

 10. The compounding effect (now visible)